Audience FAQs

 • Shortened lifespan of the restoration

 For this reason, dentists may recommend replacing the bridge entirely if there are repeated failures or structural concerns.
+Many patients ask us about this topic, and read about permanency can provide the answers you need.

 Average Cost of Dental Bridges in Turkey